• Menu

 Q. What kind of food should I expect on the tour?

-A. We will have breakfast prepared by a private chef at our lodge each morning that will include a variety of baked goods, fruit, eggs, porridge, meats and cheeses.
+A. We will have breakfast prepared at our lodge each morning that will include a variety of baked goods, fruit, eggs, porridge, meats and cheeses.

 Our lunches will include a combination of packed lunches (sandwiches, for example) and meals out at wilderness cafes and local restaurants.

-Dinners will be mix of food prepared at our lodge by a chef, meals at nearby restaurants and a special evening where we cook our own food at an outdoor firepit.
+Dinners will be a mix of food prepared at our lodge, meals at nearby restaurants and a special evening where we cook our own food at an outdoor firepit.

 There will be lots of meats and cheeses available (and other options for vegetarians, as well).